Elisheba12/alx-system_engineering-devops/0x00-shell_basics/README.md

 This repository contains answer files for tasks given on shell basics, navigation,looking around, manipulating files and working with commands.

-All files are made executable with the command:
+All files are made executable and run with the command:

 ```
 chmod u+x <filename>
+./<filename>

 ```

 [0-current_working_directory](0-current_working_directory) - A script that prints the absolute pathname of the current working directory.